Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

 {% endhighlight %}
 </div>

-After successful, Execution the cameraMatrix.txt and cameraDistortion.txt are saved in camera_01 folder.We will load this matrix into python space and pass them as argument into __undistort__ function.
+After successful execution, the cameraMatrix.txt and cameraDistortion.txt are saved in a camera_01 folder.
+We will load this matrix into python space and pass them as an argument into __undistort__ function.
 {% highlight python %}
 mtx=np.loadtxt('/YOUR DIRECTORY/camera_01/cameraMatrix.txt', delimiter=',', dtype=None)
 dist=np.loadtxt('/YOUR DIRECTORY/camera_01/cameraDistortion.txt', delimiter=',', dtype=None)